Generic Name: amiodarone hydrochloride

-- are pregnant or planning to become pregnant.
-Amiodarone can harm your unborn baby.
-Amiodarone can stay in your body for months after treatment is stopped.
-Therefore, talk with your doctor before you plan to get pregnant.
+- are pregnant or plan to become pregnant.
+Pacerone® Tablets can harm your unborn baby.
+Pacerone® Tablets can stay in your body for months after treatment is stopped.
+Talk with your doctor before you plan to get pregnant.

-- are breastfeeding.
-Amiodarone passes into your milk and can harm your baby.
-You should not breastfeed while taking Pacerone® Tablets.
-Also, amiodarone can stay in your body for months after treatment is stopped.
+- are breast-feeding or plan to breast-feed.
+Pacerone® Tablets can pass into your breast milk and can harm your baby.
+Talk to your doctor about the best way to feed your baby.
+You should not breast-feed while taking Pacerone® Tablets.
+Also, Pacerone® Tablets can stay in your body for months after treatment is stopped.

-Tell your doctor about all the medicines you take including prescription and nonprescription medicines, vitamins and herbal supplements.
-Pacerone® Tablets and certain other medicines can interact with each other causing serious side effects.
-Sometimes the dose of Pacerone® Tablets or other medicines must be changed when they are used together.
-Especially, tell your doctor if you are taking:
+- Tell your doctor about all the medicines you take including prescription and over-the-counter medicines, vitamins and herbal supplements.
+Pacerone® Tablets and certain other medicines can affect (interact) with each other and cause serious side effects.
+You can ask your pharmacist for a list of medicines that interact with Pacerone® Tablets.

 How should I take Pacerone® Tablets?

-- Your doctor will tell you to take your dose of Pacerone® Tablets with or without meals.
+- Your doctor will tell you how much Pacerone® Tablets to take and when to take it.
+Pacerone® Tablets can be taken with or without food.
 Make sure you take Pacerone® Tablets the same way each time.

-- Taking too many Pacerone® Tablets can be dangerous.
-If you take too many Pacerone® Tablets, call your doctor or go to the nearest hospital right away.
-You may need medical care right away.
+- If you take too much Pacerone® Tablets, call your doctor or go to the nearest hospital emergency room right away.

 What should I avoid while taking Pacerone® Tablets?

 - Do not drink grapefruit juice during treatment with Pacerone® Tablets.
-Grapefruit juice affects how amiodarone is absorbed in the stomach.
+Grapefruit juice affects how Pacerone® Tablets are absorbed in the stomach.

 - nerve problems.
 Pacerone® Tablets can cause a feeling of “pins and needles” or numbness in the hands, legs, or feet, muscle weakness, uncontrolled movements, poor coordination, and trouble walking.

 - skin problems.
-Pacerone® Tablets can cause life-threatening or even fatal skin reactions.
-Also, your skin may be more sensitive to the sun or to turn a bluish-gray color.
-In most patients, skin color slowly returns to normal after stopping Pacerone® Tablets.
-In some patients, skin color does not return to normal.
+Pacerone® Tablets can cause your skin to be more sensitive to the sun or turn a bluish-gray color.
+In most people, skin color slowly returns to normal after stopping Pacerone® Tablets.
+In some people, skin color does not return to normal.

 How should I store Pacerone® Tablets?

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use Pacerone® Tablets for a condition for which it was not prescribed.
-Do not share Pacerone® Tablets with other people, even if they have the same symptoms that you have.
+Do not give Pacerone® Tablets to other people, even if they have the same symptoms that you have.
 It may harm them.

-If you have any questions or concerns about Pacerone® Tablets, ask your doctor or healthcare provider.
-This Medication Guide summarizes the most important information about Pacerone® Tablets.
 If you would like more information, talk with your doctor.
-You can ask your doctor or pharmacist for information about Pacerone® Tablets that was written for healthcare professionals.
+You can ask your doctor or pharmacist for information about Pacerone® Tablets that was written for health professionals.

 This Medication Guide may have been revised after this copy was produced.
-For more information and the most current Medication Guide, please visit www.Pacerone.com or www.upsher-smith.com or call 1-888-650-3789.
+For more information and the most current Medication Guide, please visit www.upsher-smith.com or call 1-888-650-3789.

 What are the ingredients in Pacerone® Tablets?